 A Short History of Money in the UK

-Prior to 1844, the state had a legal monopoly only over the creation of metal coins dating from the time when this had been the only form of money.
-But keeping lots of metal and carrying it around was inconvenient so bank customers would typically deposit their coins with the local jeweller or goldsmith who would have secure storage facilities.
-Eventually these goldsmiths started to focus more on holding money and valuables on behalf of customers rather than on actually working with gold, and thereby became the first bankers.
+Two centuries ago, only the government was legally allowed to create metal coins.
+But trying to keep metal coins safe or carrying them around was inconvenient, so people would typically deposit their coins with the local jeweller or goldsmith, who would have a safe.
+Eventually these goldsmiths started to focus more on holding money and valuables for customers than on actually making jewellery.
+They became the first bankers.

-A customer depositing coins would be given a piece of paper stating the value of coins deposited, like the one on the left.
-If the customer wanted to spend his money, he could take the piece of paper to the bank, get the coins back, and then spend them in the high street.
+A customer putting coins into the new ‘bank’ would be given a piece of paper stating the value of coins deposited, a little like the one on the left.
+If the customer wanted to spend his money, he could take the piece of paper to the bank, get the coins back, and then spend them in the local shops.

-However, the shopkeeper who received the coins would then most likely take them straight back to the bank.
-To avoid this hassle, shopkeepers would simply accept the paper receipts as payment instead.
-As long as the bank that issued the receipts was trusted, businesses and individuals would be happy to accept the receipts, safe in the knowledge that they would be able to get the coins out of the bank whenever they needed to.
+However, the shopkeeper who received the coins would usually take them straight back to the bank for safety.
+To save a trip to the bank, shopkeepers would simply accept the paper receipts as payment instead.
+As long as people trusted the bank that issued the receipts, businesses and individuals would be happy to accept the receipts, safe in the knowledge that they would be able to get the coins out of the bank whenever they needed to.

-Over time, the paper receipts began to be accepted as being as good as metal money.
-People effectively forgot that they were just a substitute for money and saw them as being equivalent to the coins.
+Over time, the paper receipts became accepted as being as good as metal money.
+People forgot that they were just a substitute for money and saw them as being equivalent to the coins.

-The goldsmiths soon noticed that the bulk of the coins placed in their vaults were never being taken out.
-In fact, only a small percentage of all the deposits were ever being claimed at any particular time.
-This opened up a profit opportunity – if the bank had £1,000 of coins in the vault, but customers only ever withdrew a maximum of £100 on any one day, then the other £900 in the vault was effectively idle.
-The goldsmith could lend out that extra £900 to borrowers, and make a profit by charging interest on it.
+The goldsmiths soon noticed that the bulk of the coins placed in their vaults were never taken out.
+Only a small percentage of deposits were ever asked for at any particular time.
+This opened up a profit opportunity – if the bank had £1,000 of coins in the vault, but customers only withdrew a maximum of £100 on any one day, then the other £900 in the vault was spare.
+The goldsmith could lend out that extra £900 to borrowers, and make a profit by charging interest on the loan.

-However, the borrowers again chose to use the paper receipts as money rather than taking out the metal coins from the bank.
-This meant that the bank could issue paper receipts to other borrowers without necessarily needing to have many – or even any – coins in the vault.
-Even with only £1,000 in the vault the bank could lend out £2,000, £4,000 or as much as it dared too.
-(Of course, the banks still faced some restrictions – if too many people came to get their money back at any one time then it would soon become obvious that the bank didn’t have enough money to repay more than a small fraction of customers.)
+However, rather than lend the coins, the goldsmiths would write out new paper receipts for borrowers.
+This meant that the bank could issue paper receipts to other borrowers without needing many – or even any – coins in the vault.
+With only £1,000 of coins in the vault the bank could lend out £2,000, £4,000 or as much paper money as it dared too.
+(Of course, the banks still faced some restrictions – if too many people came to get their money back at the same time then it would be obvious that the bank didn’t have enough money to repay everyone.)

-The banks had acquired the power to create a substitute for money which people would accept as being money.
-In effect, they had acquired the power to create money: perhaps this is when the goldsmiths became real bankers.
+The banks had acquired the power to create a substitute for the metal money created by the government.
+In effect, they had acquired the power to create money.

 1844 Bank Charter Act